Minda1975/Minimal-FVWM/README.md

 # Minimal-FVWM
 Minimal Fvwm configuration for Debian Buster system.
 With only 866 pkg you can hace a fully working system without bloating stuff.

 FVWM config is shamely stolen from [Knuth](https://www-cs-faculty.stanford.edu/~knuth/programs/.fvwm2rc) Fvwm config and adapted for modern FVWM config.
 Maybe it is the best FVWM config.
-It have 4 virtual desktops, buttons to switch virtual desktops, asclock, for clock and xload (as system load viewer).
+It have 4 virtual desktops, buttons to switch virtual desktops with icons (in folder "icons"), asclock, for clock and xload (as system load viewer).
 This is nicely integated with FVWMButtons module.

 Dependencies: